 Dogs are very clever animals and like to use their brain or they can get bored.
-This is when you will see ‘bad behaviour’ as they start to make their own fun!
+Bored dogs often engage in problem behaviours that are less desirable as they start to make their own fun!

 There are many easy ways to provide environmental enrichment for your dog and one of these is with food!
 Before dogs became domesticated they would have had to hunt and forage for their food, and most dogs still have a desire to do this and get a great deal of satisfaction from it.